JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-direct-integration.md

    * In the `cd` command, specify the path to the root of your Kotlin Multiplatform project, for example, `$SRCROOT/..`.
    * In the `./gradlew` command, specify the name of the shared module, for example, `:shared` or `:composeApp`.
-   * The `OVERRIDE_KOTLIN_BUILD_IDE_SUPPORTED` environment variable is set to "YES" by IntelliJ IDEA and Android Studio when you start an iOS run configuration.
-     In that case, the Kotlin framework dependency is built before the Xcode build is started.
+   * When you start an iOS run configuration, IntelliJ IDEA and Android Studio build the Kotlin framework dependency before starting the Xcode build, and set the `OVERRIDE_KOTLIN_BUILD_IDE_SUPPORTED` environment variable to "YES".
-     The suggested shell script check prevents the Kotlin framework from being built a second time, from Xcode.
+     The suggested shell script checks this variable and prevents the Kotlin framework from being built a second time, from Xcode.

      When you launch an iOS run configuration for a project that does not support this, the IDE suggests a fix to set up the build guard.